- Tuition & Financial Aid

 Visit mySU for information on the types of alerts and procedures.

-· We will be installing additional electronic locks in the Degenstein Campus Center to better secure the facility.
+- Additional electronic locks have been installed in the Degenstein Campus Center to better secure the facility.